-With so many great rookie options, collectors would be hard-pressed to identify the best un-biased choice from the 1980s.
-However, it is likely found in a prominent grouping that includes John Elway, Joe Montana, Jerry Rice, Barry Sanders, Troy Aikman, and Steve Young (USFL).
-The decade also features popular rookie cards from Reggie White, Jim Kelly (USFL), Bo Jackson, Herschel Walker (USFL), Bruce Smith, Lawrence Taylor, Eric Dickerson, Ronnie Lott, and Warren Moon.
+With so many great rookie options, collectors would be hard-pressed to narrow the selection down.
+However, the most prominent rookie card grouping includes John Elway, Joe Montana, Jerry Rice, Barry Sanders, Troy Aikman, and Steve Young (USFL).
+The decade also features popular rookie cards from Reggie White, Jim Kelly (USFL), Bo Jackson, Herschel Walker (USFL), Bruce Smith, Lawrence Taylor, Eric Dickerson, Ronnie Lott, Deion Sanders, and Warren Moon.

-- Why Your Sports Cards from the Late 80s and Early 90s Are Worthless
+- Why Most Sports Cards from the Late 1980s and Early 1990s Are Nearly Worthless

 Regarded as one of the best sets of 1980s football cards, 1984 Topps Football includes rookie cards of Dan Marino, John Elway, Eric Dickerson and more.